Sona30k/Finance-Mangement-App/README.md

-An app to manage all your Finances
+An app to manage all your Finances (Under Develpoment)

 Overview